Virginia Ramey Mollenkott: Education

-She earned her B.A. from fundamentalist Bob Jones University in 1953, her M.A. at Temple University in 1955, and her Ph.D. at New York University in 1964.
+Mollenkott earned her B.A. from fundamentalist Bob Jones University in 1953, her M.A. at Temple University in 1955, and her Ph.D. at New York University in 1964.
+All her degrees were in English.
+Her dissertation, "Milton and the Apocrypha", was on John Milton, and won the Andison Club Award for best NYU dissertation on English.
+During this time, she began to critically read the Bible as a work of literature as well as a religious text.

 She received an honorary Doctorate in Ministries from Samaritan College in 1989.